 6. We’re in it because we don’t want to work with humans

 Speaking of working with animals, and not humans - that’s another thing we don’t do.
 A lot of our job is about human contact and dealing with clients.
-We’re there to reassure them when we run some tests on their pets, when we explain vaccines and fleat and tick medication.
-We’re there to comfort them in a time of loss, and to educate them on how to prevent loss.
+We’re there to reassure them when we run tests on their pets, when we explain vaccines and flea and tick medication.
+We’re there to educate and comfort them in a time of loss.
 A lot of our job is actually about not only connecting with the pets, but the clients behind the pets too.

 7. We play with puppies and kittens all day

 I wish that were all we did!
 Puppies and kittens are fun, all they want to do is eat, cuddle, sleep and go to the bathroom.
 That would be a great job.
-Unfortunately, playing with puppies and kittens is not something we even get to do a lot, especially if we're in emerengcy medicine!
-There's dealing with a whole lot of bodily fluids (like various forms and consistencies of poop, urine, blood, vomit, or the occasional placenta), dealing with the bitey ends and the claws.
-We deal with taking and running their blood, wrestling on the xray table, making sure they're doing well under anesthesia and giving medications.
+Unfortunately, playing with puppies and kittens is not something we even get to do a lot, especially if we're in emergency medicine!
+There's handling a whole lot of bodily fluids (like various forms and consistencies of poop, urine, blood, vomit, or the occasional placenta) and dealing with the teeth and claws.
+We collect and run blood, restrain for xrays, and monitor anesthesia.
 To be fair though, I would prefer doing all of that with playing with puppies and kittens all day!

 What do you think is a misconception that people have about us?